 Then there's woodworking, another passion.
 Here's my sawmill.
 And my shop.

-We're also building a barn.
+We also built a barn.

 Back to The Ganssle Group's home page